a. The functional arbitrariness of language-influenced thought

 The less invested parents are in the success of their young, and the more precarious the young’s survival in general, the more young required to preserve the population’s size: ducks have a few young ranging over wide territory, crocodiles have a dozen young in smaller territories, frogs can have hundreds of young in a single pond, and some fish species such as salmon have thousands of young in a single stretch of river that must migrate back to the ocean alone as fry, for their parents die before they hatch, from which only a small percentage survive as the next generation.
 The less shelter provided by parental care or otherwise, the more vulnerable young are to predators or the elements, and the less metabolically intensive maturation of behavior can be, so that these species tend to be more asocial – under most circumstances.
 In the absence of predators, a huge growth in the population of relatively asocial species may even result in adults consuming their own young.
 In organisms that display bonding behavior, a reverse imprinting of the parent on the offspring often takes place that is not quite as strong or pervasive because it is not as universally indispensable, and can become detrimental if reproductive success depends on the development of independent maturity.

 The relationship of intelligence to culture is far from straightforward.
 Bees and ants have large and complex societies with individuals that are highly coordinated and communicative, but the small size of their brains makes it doubtful whether they can be of much intelligence unless their cognition is based on different structural and functional rules, such as an electromagnetic blindness relative to humans coupled with some kind of pheremone-based analytical capacity; it is tough to tell how much they are improvising, deducing, or rather behaving randomly and reflexively.
 Housecats have an affinity for humans and socialize, but display obvious limitations that reveal their reasoning to be inferior and absent of culture.
 Tigers have much larger brains than housecats but are not nearly as social, hunting about anything sufficiently nutritious and accessible to be worth their effort, including humans, and engaging in minimal interaction between adults.
 Lions are also big cats but are highly social, living in prides of a dozen or more that hunt and spend all their time together, though upheaval does exist as their societies are based around gangs of males competing to possess females.
 Wolves hunt in packs of up to dozens, and some have been bred by humans into dogs for their sociality to be perfect pets and communal companions who play and show affection to the same extent as we do if not moreso.
 Orcas and dolphins live in pods and hunt creatively, with dolphins showing evidence of proper names while pursuing the pleasures of recreation in clever ways.
 Chimpanzees are intelligent at coming up with technical innovations for activities such as food-finding, but lack complex cultural transmission, especially between generations; like lions and humans they have disruptive conflicts over status.
-Bonobos live in highly social groups of hundreds, but their bonds do not seem to involve technological creativity or educational sophistication, being organized around sexual behavior.
+Bonobos live in highly social groups of a hundred or more, but their bonds do not seem to involve technological creativity or educational sophistication, being organized around sexual behavior.
 Sperm whales have huge, complex brains but do not provide evidence that they are extensive socializers.
 And domestic chickens are rather unintelligent but seem to have social hierarchies we call pecking orders.
 Perceptual type, environmental need and evolutionary history allow for a plethora of intraspecies types of relations, to this point fractionally evaluated by research, but an introductory understanding of cognitive uniqueness in human nature can be obtained by focusing on a couple well-defined and simple analogies, comparing us to our nearest cognitive relatives – the primates – and our nearest linguistic relatives due to convergent evolution – songbirds.

 We immediately notice that chimpanzees are creative, coming up with solutions for acquiring food and getting what they want from other chimpanzees; they plan both technologically and socially.
 They also have some mores and higher concepts, evincing a sense of humor and ideas of fairness that hold everyone accountable.
 They play, interact in complex ways, and even try to outsmart each other to gain ascendance in the group, also with intergroup conflicts similar to human tribalistic rivalries.
 However, upon close inspection it appears that the psychology of their societies is much different than humanity’s, especially in the wild.